singhJasvinder101/MyBlog/README.md

-# Tech-Stuffs
+# TechBytes

-Welcome to Tech Stuffs!
+Welcome to TechBytes!
 This is a project aimed at providing useful tech-related information and resources.
 Whether you're a beginner or an expert in the tech field, you'll find something valuable here.

 ## Table of Contents
 - [Introduction](#introduction)